chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Convergence

 Proper convergence was determined by starting the minimization process from dispersed values of the maximum likelihood estimates to determine if the model found a better minimum.
 Starting parameters were jittered by 10 percent.
-This was repeated 100 times with 78 out of 100 runs returned to the base model likelihood.
+This was repeated 100 times with 78 out of 100 runs returning to the base model likelihood.
 A better, lower negative log-likelihood, model fit was not found.
 The model did not experience convergence issues when provided reasonable starting values.
 Through the jittering done as explained and likelihood profiles, we are confident that the base model as presented represents the best fit to the data given the assumptions made.
 There were no difficulties in inverting the Hessian to obtain estimates of variability, although much of the early model investigation was conducted without attempting to estimate a Hessian.

 ### Sensitivity Analyses

-A number of sensitivity analyses were conducted.
+Several sensitivity analyses were conducted.
 The majority of the sensitivities conducted was a single exploration from the base model assumptions and/or data, and were not performed in a cumulative fashion.

 \begin{enumerate}